Isopoda: Reproduction and development

-In most species, the sexes are separate and there is little sexual dimorphism, but a few species are hermaphroditic and some parasitic forms show large differences between the sexes.
-Some Cymothoidans are protandrous hermaphrodites, starting life as males and later changing sex, and some Anthuroideans are the reverse, being protogynous hermaphrodites that are born female.
-Some Gnathiidans males are sessile and live with a group of females.
+In most species, the sexes are separate (dioecy) and there is little sexual dimorphism, but a few species are hermaphroditic and some parasitic forms show large differences between the sexes.
+Some Cymothoidans are protandrous hermaphrodites, starting life as males and later changing sex, and some Anthuroideans are the inverse, being protogynous hermaphrodites that are born female.
+Some Gnathiidan males are sessile and live with a group of females.
 Males have a pair of penises, which may be fused in some species.
 The sperm is transferred to the female by the modified second pleopod which receives it from the penis and which is then inserted into a female gonopore.
 The sperm is stored in a special receptacle, a swelling on the oviduct close to the gonopore.
 Fertilisation only takes place when the eggs are shed soon after a moult, at which time a connection is established between the semen receptacle and the oviduct.

 The eggs, which may number up to several hundred, are brooded by the female in the marsupium, a chamber formed by flat plates known as oostegites under the thorax.
 This is filled with water even in terrestrial species.
 The eggs hatch as mancae, a post-larval stage which resembles the adult except for the absence of the last pair of pereopods.
 The lack of a swimming phase in the life cycle is a limiting factor in isopod dispersal, and may be responsible for the high levels of endemism in the order.
-As adults, isopods differ from other crustaceans in that moulting occurs in two stages known as "biphasic moulting".
-First they shed the exoskeleton from the posterior part of their body and later shed the anterior part.
+As adults, isopods differ from other crustaceans in that ecdysis occurs in two stages known as "biphasic moulting"; first they shed the exoskeleton of their posterior (rear part of their body) and sometime later shed the anterior (forward) part.
 The giant Antarctic isopod Glyptonotus antarcticus is an exception, and moults in a single process.